Abbold History, Family Crest & Coats of Arms

 Early Origins of the Abbold family

-Kent of south eastern England where they have held a family seat from very ancient times.
-They arrived in England with King William the Conqueror and the name is mentioned in the Battel Abbey Roll as Abell.
+The surname Abbold was first found in the historic county of Kent in southeastern England, where they have held a family seat from very ancient times.
+They arrived in England with William the Conqueror (King William I) and the name is mentioned in the Battel Abbey Roll as Abell.

 Early History of the Abbold family

-Another 155 words (11 lines of text) covering the years 154 and 1540 are included under the topic Early Abbold History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abbold research.
+Another 78 words (6 lines of text) covering the years 154 and 1540 are included under the topic Early Abbold History in all our PDF Extended History products and printed products wherever possible.

 Abbold Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Abell, Abel, Able, Habel, Abeel, Abelson, Abelle, Abele, Ablson, Ebelson, Abill, Abilson, Aball, Abeal, Eblson, Epleson, Apell and many more.

 Early Notables of the Abbold family (pre 1700)